The word reply is written in black and white on a white background.

 Nowhere is the data for RRM more compelling than when it comes to preterm birth.
 Preterm birth can be traumatic for families and have a lasting impact on newborn babies; it is an issue of major national concern with the U.S. rate at 10.4% and an estimated average cost of $50,000+ per case, not including possible lifetime expenses.
 IVF nearly doubles the national preterm birth rate to 19.7%, which means the risk for preterm birth for patients using IVF is greater than for moms who smoke throughout pregnancy.
 In comparison, RRM care reduces the preterm birth rate to only 5.7%, representing a 71% reduction compared to IVF.

 RRM is gaining traction globally and is represented by the medical professional organization, International Institute for Restorative Reproduction Medicine (IIRRM).
 IIRRM president, Phil Boyle, MD, reminds us, This is about getting pregnant as healthily as you can, not as fast as you can.
-The IIRRM launched a new medical journal on February 2, 2025 (Journal for Restorative Reproductive Medicine).
-Editor-in-Chief Joseph B. Stanford, MD, who serves as Professor and Vice Chair for Research in the Department of Family and Preventive Medicine at the University of Utah School of Medicine, explains that RRM “is about understanding what the human body is designed to do, and when things aren’t healthy, how to get back to a normal, healthy physiology.”
+The IIRRM launched a new medical journal on February 2, 2025 (Journal of Restorative Reproductive Medicine).
+Journal editor-in-chief Joseph B. Stanford, MD, who serves as Professor and Vice Chair for Research in the Department of Family and Preventive Medicine at the University of Utah School of Medicine, explains that RRM “is about understanding what the human body is designed to do, and when things aren’t healthy, how to get back to a normal, healthy physiology.”
 Dr. Stanford also serves as principal investigator for the international research registry, Surveillance of Outcomes for Restorative Reproductive Medicine (STORRM), in which Reply Fertility participates.

 ###